shashigharti/glrem/docs/deploy.md

-# Deploy Guardian Space Server
+# Deploy GLREM Space Server

 The deployment uses Gunicorn with Uvicorn workers to handle the server, and Nginx is used as a reverse proxy.